 Ownership: 100% Aura

-In relation to metallurgical testwork, Aura has received exceptional results from two stages of bioheap leaching testwork, with tests indicating up to 85% uranium extraction, as well as 58% nickel and 18% molybdenum.
-Click here to view the bio-heap leaching process.
+In relation to metallurgical testwork, Aura has received exceptional results from two stages of bacterial heap leaching, with tests indicating up to 85% uranium extraction, as well as 58% nickel and 18% molybdenum.
+Bacterial heap leaching is a widely-used, low cost extraction technology which has demonstrated value at the Talvivaara nickel copper mine in Finland.
+Click here to view the bacterial heap leaching process.